Connected Mathematics: Research findings

-Connected Mathematics has become the most widely used of middle school curriculum materials developed to implement the NCTM Standards.
-Effects of its use have been described in expository journal articles and evaluated in mathematics education research projects.
-Many of the research studies are masters or doctoral dissertation research projects focused on specific aspects of the CMP classroom experience and student learning.
-But there also have been a number of large-scale independent evaluations of results from use of the program.
+Connected Mathematics has become the most widely used of the middle school curriculum materials developed to implement the NCTM Standards.
+The effects of its use have been described in expository journal articles and evaluated in mathematics education research projects.
+Many of the research studies are master's or doctoral dissertation research projects focused on specific aspects of the CMP classroom experience and student learning.
+But there have also been a number of large-scale independent evaluations of the results of the program.

 In the large-scale controlled research studies the most common (but by no means universal) pattern of results has been better performance by CMP students on measures of conceptual understanding and problem solving and no significant difference between students of CMP and traditional curriculum materials on measures of routine skills and factual knowledge.
 For example, this pattern is what the LieCal project found from a longitudinal study comparing learning by students in CMP and traditional middle grades curricula:

-(1) Students did not sacrifice basic mathematical skills if they are taught using a Standards-based or reform mathematics curriculum like CMP; (2) African American students experienced greater gain in symbol manipulation when they used a traditional curriculum; (3) The use of either the CMP or a non-CMP curriculum improved the mathematics achievement of all students, including students of color; (4) the use of CMP contributed to significantly higher problem-solving growth for all ethnic groups; and (5) A high level of conceptual emphasis in a classroom improved the students’ ability to represent problem situations.
+(1) Students did not sacrifice basic mathematical skills if they were taught using a standards-based or reform mathematics curriculum like CMP; (2) African American students experienced greater gains in symbol manipulation when they used a traditional curriculum; (3) the use of either the CMP or a non-CMP curriculum improved the mathematics achievement of all students, including students of color; (4) the use of CMP contributed to significantly higher problem-solving growth for all ethnic groups; and (5) a high level of conceptual emphasis in a classroom improved the students’ ability to represent problem situations.

 Perhaps the most telling result of all is reported in the 2008 study by James Tarr and colleagues at the University of Missouri.
 While finding no overall significant effects from use of reform or traditional curriculum materials, the study did discover effects favoring the NSF-funded curricula when those programs were implemented with high or even moderate levels of fidelity to Standards-based learning environments.
 That is, when the innovative programs are used as designed, they produce positive effects.